 We can learn a lot from these dogs that look tough but are actually sweet and loving.
 Rather than judge them by their appearance, we should see through that to see what an incredible dog lies beneath a muscular exterior.

-Some of the pros to owning an American bully include:
+Some of the pros of owning an American bully include:

 - Low grooming needs